ecrane314/irrigation-nation/README.md

 ## 1. Install Requirements
 First, run the commands in `write_raspbian_instructions.md` to prepare your SD card to boot.
-In case you're missing pip
-`sudo apt install python3-pip`
-`pip3 install -r requirements.txt`
+In the likely event you're missing pip on a lite install, `sudo apt install python3-pip`.
+Notice this catches a bunch of other recommended Python packages along with it.
+27MB at time of writing Apr 2022.
+Then, clone this repo and run `pip3 install -r requirements.txt`.

 ## Run Flask (Optional)
 `export FLASK_APP=web_plants.py; flask run`